zer0cache/matic-docs/docs/contribute/bor/consensus.md

 Now having defined the difficulty of each block, the difficulty of a fork is simply the sum of the difficulties of the blocks in that fork.
 In the case when a fork has to be chosen, the one with higher difficulty is chosen, since that is a reflection of the fact that blocks were produced by in-turn block producers.

-One caveat is that we only allow reorgs of up to 10 blocks.
 Forks with a block diff greater than that are discarded if even if it had a higher difficulty - this is simply to provide some sense of finality to the user on Bor.

 ## View change